The New Frugality: How to Reach Out to Retail Consumers Who Buy Less

 There are two solutions.
 The second one will seem natural and intuitive, but this first one might hurt a bit: sell fewer items.

-If you spend any time reading the books on frugality, you will see one consistent theme: Buy fewer things, but higher quality ones.
-Books like 1993’s Your Money or Your Life emphasize the need to spend more money to get a quality product rather than waste money on an inferior one.
+If you read any books on frugality, you will see one consistent theme: Buy fewer things but higher-quality ones.
+Books like 1993’s Your Money or Your Life emphasize spending more money to get a quality product rather than waste money on an inferior one.

 Most Millennials respond positively to this approach; they might scoff at anything from K-Mart, but they will pay a premium price to get a cast-iron skillet from Williams Sonoma, which they perceive to be of higher quality and expect to keep and use their whole lives.

-So for retailers with massive numbers of SKUs sitting on your shelves, consider doing some simplifying.
+So, for retailers with massive amounts of SKUs on their shelves - consider simplifying.

-I’m here to tell you that you can make more money by stocking fewer, high-quality items that you can charge more for.
+I’m here to tell you that you can make more money by stocking less - but more high-quality - items for which you can charge more.

-Take a look at your SKU list, sort it by price and margin, and I’ll bet you’ll see the bottom 20 percent are not actually making you any money.
+Look at your SKU list, sort it by price and margin, and I’ll bet you’ll see the bottom 20 percent are not making you any money.

 Premium items today include more features that consumers can personalize; they are less mass-market.
-Look at all the build your own and design your own concepts in retail today, from bedspreads to furniture and from shoes to backpacks.
+Look at all the build-your-own and design-your-own concepts in retail today, from bedspreads to furniture and shoes to backpacks.

-Let’s look at an example of a specific business that makes it a point to emphasize quality at every turn.
+Let’s look at an example of a business that emphasizes quality at every turn.

 Case Study: The Levenger Experience

 Levenger was started in 1987 by Steve Leveen.
-Steve was, and is, a passionate reader, and he wanted to create products that would resonate with people like himself.
+A passionate reader, Steve wanted to create products that resonated with people like himself.

-That started out being mainly pens and journals, but soon expanded into all sorts of lifestyle products that thinking people would enjoy: furniture, end-tables, suitcases, folios, and yes, more pens and journals.
-Today, his company’s mantra is simple and clean and elegant; he wants to sell you objects pleasing to the touch, rewarding in their function, and made to last for generations.
+That started out being mainly pens and journals but soon expanded into all sorts of lifestyle products that thinking people would enjoy: furniture, end-tables, suitcases, folios, and yes, more pens and journals.
+Today, his company’s mantra is simple, clean, and elegant; he wants to sell you objects pleasing to the touch, rewarding in their function, and made to last for generations.

-Now, let’s be honest about this, it’s a notebook that’s a set of seven little ceramic circles, and a bunch of pieces of paper with holes punched in them.
-You pick the color of your rings, you pick your cover, you pick your paper texture.
-This notebook suddenly is less about taking notes, and is more about you.
+Now, let’s be honest: It’s a notebook with seven little ceramic circles and pieces of paper with holes punched in them.
+You pick the color of your rings, your cover, and your paper texture.
+This notebook suddenly becomes less about taking notes and more about you.

-Sure, you could just as easily have bought a .99 spiral-bound notebook at Walgreen’s and captured the same information just as easily, but Circa?
+Sure, you could just as easily have bought a 99-cent spiral-bound notebook at Walgreens and captured the same information just as quickly, but Circa?
 That’s a lifestyle choice!

-Take it a step further and look at how the Levenger empire wants you to write in your journal.
+Take it further and examine how the Levenger empire wants you to write in your journal.
 A cheap pen from a dollar store?
 Nonsense!

-They sell a $289 fountain pen that will stay with you for all of your days!
-How many pens have you lost in your adult life … and how many of them would you have lost if they had cost you hundreds of dollars?
+They sell a fountain pen that will stay with you all your days!
+How many pens have you lost in your adult life?
+How many would you have lost if they had cost you hundreds of dollars?

-Now I get it, some of you are already asking, who would use a pen and pad versus a tablet?
+Now I get it.
+Some of you ask, Who would use a pen and pad versus a tablet?

 He knows his niche.
 The value proposition for any customer is clear:

-The more a consumer invests in a product, the more they care about it.
-The less they’re going to invest in it, the easier it is for them to say, “I’ll think about it,” and walk away.
+The more consumers invest in a product, the more they care about it.
+The less they invest in it, the easier it is for them to say, “I’ll think about it,” and walk away.

-I’m not just talking price here, I’m talking value.
+I’m not just talking about price here.
+I’m talking value.

 After the fall of 2008, it was easy to focus on keeping the lights on and the inventory stocked.
 But as I said last week, we’re in the new normal now.

-It’s been all too easy to look at things like retail sales training for your employees as a non-essential cost.
+It’s been easy to look at retail sales training for your employees as a non-essential cost.
 But when you stock your store with fewer, more expensive products, you must upgrade the soft skills training of your staff, or your merchandise will still sit.

-You also have to make sure you have someone who knows how to merchandise your store accordingly.
+You must also ensure you have someone who knows how to merchandise your store accordingly.

 Employees have always been the glue that helps you match your products to your customers.
 It’s no different now.